 What is the Public Good Associates Program?

-The Public Good Associates Program is designed to form student-faculty working relationships that effectively support community-engaged scholarship (research).
+The Public Good Associates Program is designed to get students and faculty into working relationships to effectively support community-engaged learning and/or research.

-The program provides opportunities for students to gain valuable research experience and contribute to the University's mission to be a great private institution dedicated to the public good.
+The program provides opportunities for students to gain valuable experience and contribute to the University's vision of being "a great private institution dedicated to the public good."

 What do Public Good Associates do?

-- working with the faculty member to assess and evaluate the community partnership and impacts of the research project
+- Working with the faculty member to assess and evaluate the community partnership, impacts of the project, and/or student learning;

-- problem-solving with community partners and the faculty member
+- Problem-solving with students, community partners and faculty member.

 Students receive training through CCESL over the course of the year to support their work with faculty.